juev/awesome-stars/README.md

 - [orijtech/structslop](https://github.com/orijtech/structslop) – structslop is a static analyzer for Go that recommends struct field rearrangements to provide for maximum space/allocation efficiency.
 - [orsinium-labs/enum](https://github.com/orsinium-labs/enum) – Type safe enums for Go without code generation or reflection
 - [ory/dockertest](https://github.com/ory/dockertest) – Write better integration tests!
 Dockertest helps you boot up ephermal docker images for your Go tests with minimal work.
-- [ory/kratos](https://github.com/ory/kratos) – Next-gen identity server replacing your Auth0, Okta, Firebase with hardened security and PassKeys, SMS, OIDC, Social Sign In, MFA, FIDO, TOTP and OTP, WebAuthn, passwordless and much more.
-Golang, headless, API-first.
-Available as a worry-free SaaS with the fairest pricing on the market!
+- [ory/kratos](https://github.com/ory/kratos) – The most scalable and customizable identity server on the market.
+Replace your Homegrown, Auth0, Okta, Firebase with better UX and DX.
+Has all the tablestakes: Passkeys, Social Sign In, Multi-Factor Auth, SMS, SAML, TOTP, and more.
+Written in Go, cloud native, headless, API-first.
+Available as a service on Ory Network and for self-hosters.
 - [ozontech/file.d](https://github.com/ozontech/file.d) – A blazing fast tool for building data pipelines: read, process and output events.
 Our community: https://t.me/file_d_community
 - [p4gefau1t/trojan-go](https://github.com/p4gefau1t/trojan-go) – Go实现的Trojan代理，支持多路复用/路由功能/CDN中转/Shadowsocks混淆插件，多平台，无依赖。A Trojan proxy written in Go.
 An unidentifiable mechanism that helps you bypass GFW. https://p4gefau1t.github.io/trojan-go/
 - [panjf2000/ants](https://github.com/panjf2000/ants) – 🐜🐜🐜 ants is the most powerful and reliable pooling solution for Go.